 Enjoy breakfast this morning before heading off for the airport for your flight to Johannesburg and then your connecting flight home.

-Not included: Airfare to and from Johanessburg; Meals in Johannesburg; International departure taxes; Gratuities for guides and HE Travel tour director; Excess baggage charges levied by airlines; Personal items including: alcoholic beverages, snacks, and telephone calls.
+Not included: Airfare to and from Johanessburg; Meals in Johannesburg; International departure taxes; Gratuities for guides and HE Travel host; Excess baggage charges levied by airlines; Personal items including alcoholic beverages, snacks, and telephone calls.

 Optional Tour Choices: